SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/03-Java-Database-Connectivity-(JDBC).md

 [slide hideTitle]
 # Java Database Connectivity (JDBC)

-JDBC is a **standard Java API** for database-independent connectivity, which allows to connect to the database, create queries, execute **CRUD operations** as well as manipulating the database schema.
+JDBC is a **standard Java API** for database-independent connectivity, which allows to connect to а database, create queries, execute **CRUD operations** as well as manipulating the database schema.

 By using JDBC we can **invoke store procedures** and **create costume functions**.